winverse/salon-scheduler-ts/README.md

 ```

 # database
-All commands include in `yarn prisma:init`
+All commands were included in `yarn prisma:init`
 ```
 # Create sqlite file
 yarn prisma:push